pypa/bandersnatch/docs/filtering_configuration.md

 Valid tags are the same as for projects.

-Metadata available to match consists of `info`, `release`, and `release_file` top level structures, with `info` containing the package-wide inthe fo, `release` containing the version of the release and `release_file` the metadata for an individual file for that release.
+Metadata available to match consists of `info`, `release`, and `release_file` top level structures, with `info` containing the package-wide info, `release` containing the version of the release and `release_file` the metadata for an individual file for that release.